Bread-John/brhythm/README.md

 ## Getting Started
 ### Recipe
-1. A computing device that is capable of running Node.JS runtime
+1. A computing device that is capable of running Node.JS runtime environment
 2. A domain name with corresponding SSL certificate configured
 3. A relational database (preferably PostgreSQL) with appropriate access detail ready
 4. A Redis database with appropriate access detail ready